 Before the global health crisis, a report by City Attractions Monitor revealed that popular city attractions were thriving, attracting over 7 million visitors.
 However, this number hasn’t bounced back post-pandemic.
 In 2020 and 2021, visitor counts remained well below this benchmark, at only 1.56 million and 1.54 million, respectively.
 This decline can be attributed to the closure of many London attractions during the crisis, such as the Bank of England Museum and the City of London Police Museum.

-If you think that the number of UK visits recovered in 2021 after people understood the crisis situation and how to get protected from this invisible enemy, you are wrong!
+You are wrong if you think the number of UK visits recovered in 2021 after people understood the crisis and how to protect themselves from this invisible enemy!
 The number decreased by 1% in 2021 compared to 2020 and 79% compared to 2019.
 (It seems that the mayor’s expectations ring true!)

 UK Travel Statistics—London 2023

 In 2023, there were fewer tourists but more spending!
-London saw a 12% drop in visitors (5.4 million) in Q3 2023 compared to 2019, according to a recent report by Visit Britain.
-However, visitor spending rose by 7% to £4.7 billion compared to the pre-pandemic levels.
+According to a recent report by Visit Britain, London saw a 12% drop in visitors (5.4 million) in Q3 2023 compared to 2019.
+However, visitor spending rose 7% to £4.7 billion compared to the pre-pandemic levels.

 How much do people typically spend in London?

 According to BudgetYourTrip.com, people spend an average of £190 ($239) daily.
-Of course, this is not a fixed price; this can vary depending on your travel style.
-Many things might cause higher or lower expenses, but keep in mind that these figures are based on past travellers.
+Of course, this is not a fixed price; it can vary depending on your travel style.
+Many things might cause higher or lower expenses, but remember that these figures are based on past travellers.
 Be ready to spend around £34 ($43) on meals for one person and £26 ($32) on public transportation—alternative transportation options might incur higher costs.

 Who is visiting London?

 According to reports released by Statista, the United States remains the largest source of tourists for London.
-There were around 3.09 million visits from the U.S. in 2019.
-While the number declined slightly post-pandemic, reaching roughly 3.03 million in 2022, the U.S. continues to hold the top spot.
+There were around 3.09 million visits from the US in 2019.
+While the number declined slightly post-pandemic, reaching roughly 3.03 million in 2022, the US still holds the top spot.
 France follows with approximately 1.5 million visits, and Germany comes in third with 1.15 million.

 Secrets About How People Spend Their Vacation in London

-Most UK visitors are looking for free attractions and activities to do in London, and you should be no exception.
+Most UK visitors are looking for free attractions and activities in London, and you should be no exception.
 People have realised there’s no need to break the bank to enjoy London.
-In fact, there are plenty of things to do in this fantastic city that don’t cost a penny.
+There are plenty of things to do in this fantastic city that don’t cost a penny.

-Whether you’re looking for something fun to do with your friends or you want to explore the city on your own, many free activities are available there.
+Whether you’re looking for something fun with your friends or want to explore the city alone, many free activities are available there.

 Literature and history lovers always include London on their bucket list to see its galleries, classic performances, and even movie shows.
 Wildlife is one of the main reasons for visiting London, too.
-Almost all tourists appreciate its pristine beauty by heading to its national botanical parks, according to Condor Ferries.
+According to Condor Ferries, almost all tourists appreciate its pristine beauty by visiting national botanical parks.

 Walking is one of the best experiences in London.
 Strolling in the United Kingdom, whether in England, Scotland, Wales, or Northern Ireland, has long been among the most popular outings.
 You don’t need to visit its most popular tourist destinations.
 You can just lose yourself in its decent streets lined with enchanting buildings where every corner offers an opportunity to take amazing shots.